Koko-66/Translate_it/TESTING.md

 12. Attempted e-mail authentication using OAuth2, however simple configuration suggested in yagmail documentation does not work as expected.
 __NOT FIXED__ Implementation of this feature requires more detailed research and implementation of a more complex code as instructed [here](https://blog.macuyiko.com/post/2016/how-to-send-html-mails-with-oauth2-and-gmail-in-python.html).

+## <a name="bugs-and-fixes"></a>Deployment Testing
+Testing after deployment to Heroku revealed several issues.

+1. Came accross an issue when deploying to Heroku - the hidden module with credentials, since not pushed to git cannot be used in Heroku.
+__FIXED__ Set up account and password values as variables in Heroku as Config Vars and adjusted the `confirmation_mailer.py` module accordingly.

+2. After deploying to Heroku, `get_user_input()` function does not work - the keyboard shortcut does not force the EOF error and the program does not move forward.
+Tried adding KeyboardInterrupt but this does not solve the issue.
+__FIXED__ Changed function to check for user typing 'DONE' to finish input.
+Made input not case sensitive for ease of use, and changed instructions according to the new functionality.
+Adjusted word counting formula not to take into count the last typed string ('done').

+3. Total price in the printed listings is rounded to one instead of two decimal places when the last digit is '0'.